 How Does Water Flosser Work?

 As its name suggests, the primary weapon of a water flosser is H2O.
 It uses a stream of water to rinse out any plaque or food leftovers stuck in between your teeth.
 These devices are also known as oral irrigators.

 But there is more.
-Regular flossing is so time-consuming, it will take you 3-5 minutes to finish.
-And it is tricky to do.
+Regular flossing is so time-consuming, it will take you at least 3-5 minutes to finish it correctly.
+And it is also tricky to do.
 It requires patience and dexterity.
 Even more time if you have something like braces or crowns.
 Water flosser is hundred times easier to use.
 Fingers/hands in your mouth are history.
 Also, it is a superb solution if you have braces or implants.
 A jet of water will get in between and clean everything, safely and effortlessly.

 Comfortability is equally important as efficiency.
 Even if it wasn’t more efficient than regular floss (and it is), water flosser is more comfortable, and that changes everything.
 If an action is less boring, less time consuming and more comfortable, you are more likely going to do it on a regular basis.
 And that is the only thing that will keep your bright smile and healthy mouth.

 One more thing, water flosser has changeable tips making it a great option for families.

 However, there are few drawbacks.
 Water flossers are a bit messy, and if you are not extra careful, you will have water all over your bathroom!
 Also, they require water tank and can get quite big.
 They are not an ideal option for you if you travel a lot.
 There are some cordless options, but not even those don’t solve the problem.
 Water flosser uses a lot of water, and it will require frequent refilling.

 - Very effective

 - Great for people with braces, bridges, crowns or implants